ecmnet/MAVGCL/README.md

 - Realtime data acquisition (50ms sampling, 100ms rolling display) based on MAVLink messages or ULOG data over MAVLink
 - Timechart annotated by messages (MAVLink and ULog) and parameter changes (MAVLink only)
-- Trigger recording manually or by selectable flight-mode/state changes with adjustable stop-recording delay
-- Display of  key-figures during and after recording (with 'Replay')
 - XY Analysis for selected key-figures
 - MAVLink inspector (reporting raw MAVlink messages)
 - Zooming (Click&Drag), pause / continue rolling update while continue recording in the background
 - MAVLinkShell provides NutShell over MAVLink (Console)
-- Easy to use parameter editor and In-Flight-Tuning-Widget
 - Map viewer of global position and raw gps data with option to record path (cached)
 - Offline-mode: Import of key-figures from PX4Log/ULog (file or last log from device via WiFi)
 - Save and load of collected data